Sibling rivalry isn’t inevitable. Many kids CAN develop a strong bond. Here’s how to encourage siblings to get along, even from a young age.

 Step in when things get physical, such as when a toy will hit someone’s head or they’re about to hurt each other.
 Otherwise, let kids resolve their own social conflicts.

-Since my four-year-old is older, I have to be the babies’ voice, but even then, I only offer solutions, not outright solve their problems.
-I “sportscast” and describe what’s happening, prodding my son for suggestions: “He wants to stand next to you but you look like you want your space.
+Offer solutions instead of outright solving their problems.
+“Sportscast” and describe what’s happening, and prod them for suggestions.
+“He wants to stand next to you but you look like you want your space.
 What do you think you can do?”

 “Yes, it’s uncomfortable watching your kids struggle.
 We feel compelled to be peacemakers and bring order right away.
 The problem with resolving their conflict is they don’t get to learn from their interaction.
 You’re not able to teach them valuable social skills like waiting, turn-taking, and sharing.”

-My four-year-old was sitting on a chair playing a guitar when he shrieked, “He’s climbing on me!”
-He didn’t know what to make of his 11-month-old brother crawling on his lap, drawn by the music.
+My then-four-year-old was sitting on a chair playing a guitar when he shrieked, “He’s climbing on me!”
+He didn’t know what to make of his baby brother crawling on his lap, drawn by the music.

 “Oh, it looks like he wants to play too.
 Show him how to play the guitar.”